Chunky Turkey-Vegetable Soup

 - 1 can (14.5 ounces) reduced-sodium chicken broth

 - coarse salt and ground pepper

-- 1 pound cooked turkey breast, cut into bite-size pieces
+- 1 pound cooked turkey breast, or 1/2 of turkey reserved from Spice-Rubbed Turkey Breast with Sweet Potatoes, cut into bite-size pieces

 - 1 small head escarole (about 8 ounces), trimmed, leaves torn into bite-size pieces and washed well